protocol/web3-dev-team/proposals/Reliable Mutability Primitive.md

 ##### What does done look like?
 _What specific deliverables should completed to consider this project done?_

-Publishing IPNS record takes just a few miliseconds.
-Shutting laptop and loading `https://ipfs.io/ipns/{key}` week later on other device loads the content published as fast as loading corresponding `https://ipfs.io/ipfs/{cid}`.
+- Publishing IPNS record takes just a few miliseconds.
+- Shutting laptop and loading `https://ipfs.io/ipns/{key}` week later on other device loads the content published as fast as loading corresponding `https://ipfs.io/ipfs/{cid}`.
+- It is possible to pin IPNS address to keep it around and ensure it resolves even when original publisher is gone (AKA solving IPNS rot).
+  - Node follows IPNS record updates and keeps re-publishing latest one if original author disappears.
+  - Node follows content updates behind the IPNS record, and update content pin every time IPNS record changes.
+  - It is possible to opt-out from this behavior to re-publish IPNS record for `en.wikipedia-on-ipfs.org` without pinning all the data.

 #####  What does success look like?